-Response received showed that the implementation of audit recommendations and House resolutions for 2021 financial year is ongoing.
-It is not evident if the Office of the Auditor-General and House of Assembly has effective mechanisms for monitoring implementations of audit recommendations and resolutions.
+The report on the implementation of audit recommendations and resolutions of the House of Assembly for the 2022 financial year was not provided.
+Also, it is not evident if the Office of the Auditor-General and House of Assembly in Akwa Ibom State has effective mechanisms for monitoring implementation of audit recommendations and resolutions.